LogtalkDotOrg/logtalk.org/_pages/testing.md

 $ logtalk_tester -p <back-end Prolog compiler>
 ```

 Similar on Windows using the PowerShell script.
-If you didn't use one of the provided Logtalk installers or the installation script, you may need to type the script extension (e.g. `logtalk_tester.sh` instead of just `logtalk_tester`).
+If you didn't use one of the provided Logtalk installers or the installation script, you may need to type the script extension (e.g., `logtalk_tester.sh` instead of just `logtalk_tester`).

 The identifiers for the supported back-end Prolog compilers can be listed by typing: